 The characters were much better in the sequel as well.
-This is especially the case since there were less overall characters in general making it much easier for them to develop.
+This is especially the case since there were less overall characters, in general, making it much easier for them to develop.
 That being said, I definitely feel that Casey is one of the strongest points of the film.
-He had a really interesting origin story that is completely different than most of his origin stories which was well appreciated.
-Bebop and Rocksteady were pretty cool in the film; however there were some problems that I will address below.
+He had a really interesting origin story that is completely different than most of his origin stories which were well appreciated.
+Bebop and Rocksteady were pretty cool in the film; however, there were some problems that I will address below.

 The film unfortunately also suffered from several plot holes.
-One problem I saw was with the deal between the turtles and Vernon.
-At the end of the first film the turtles were considered heroes even though their identities weren’t revealed so the deal itself overall seems pointless.
+One problem I saw was the deal between the turtles and Vernon.
+At the end of the first film, the turtles were considered heroes even though their identities weren’t revealed so the deal itself overall seems pointless.
 Another issue I see is that New York doesn’t seem to be affected that much from the events of the first film making it seem like they ignored the film altogether.
-On top of that the citizens of New York didn’t seem to react as much in this film either so it looks like the villains aren’t really causing as much of an impact in the TMNT live-action universe.
-Personally I think the worst part of the film was that even in the end the turtles still believed that they would not be accepted into society even though they got some well deserved respect so it was kind of mind boggling.
+On top of that, the citizens of New York didn’t seem to react to this film either so it looks like the villains aren’t really causing as much of an impact in the TMNT live-action universe.
+Personally, I think the worst part of the film was that even in the end the turtles still believed that they would not be accepted into society even though they got some well-deserved respect so it was kind of mind-boggling.

 Final Verdict: 3.5 / 5